Zondax/polkadot-spec/docs/chap-host-api.md

 - `value`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) to the value.

-- `return`: a value equal to *1* if the proof could be successfully verified or a value equal to *0* if otherwise.
+- `result`: a value equal to _1_ if the proof could be successfully verified or a value equal to _0_ if otherwise.

 #### -sec-num- Version 2 - Prototype {#id-version-2-prototype-13}